 - Death - around 5 000 000 deaths of young children in developing countries occur each year because of malnutrition.

-We, people of the XXI century, hear about discoveries or inventions on a daily basis.
+We, the people of the 21th century, hear about discoveries or inventions on a daily basis.
 We are proud of our technological advancement, open-mindedness, and humane way of thinking.
 However, we still let such tragedies happen in front of our eyes.
-Perhaps the development of society should be judged depending on how it is treating the weakest members?
+Perhaps society should be judged on how it is treats its weakest members?
 What do you think about it?